kuzudb/kuzudb.github.io/docs/cypher/data-manipulation-clauses/create.md

 Kùzu allows user to add a new relationship between nodes by using the create rel clause.

 ## Important Notes:
-Similar to create node, properties which are not specified in the create rel clause will be set to NULL.
+1. Similar to create node, properties which are not specified in the create rel clause will be set to NULL.
+2. If the relationship to insert will violate the complexity constraint, Kùzu will throw an exception.
 ## Example:
 1. Adds a new relationship which describes Adam follows Noura.